 Like with any bad news, the first reaction is disbelief.
 You think it has to be a mistake.
 But the news about misdiagnosis never comes.
 I had to face the fact that not only I had cancer, but it was not curable.

 By then, I already knew that crying in a dark corner would not change anything, so my next step was to take action.
 I was terrified, but not ready to jump on the first course of treatment offered to me.
 I asked myself, what I wanted to achieve and then looked for options.

 Choosing your cancer treatment

-What traditional medicine offered to me was a hormonal pill and a procedure called abdominal paracentesis, which is a painful draining of a abdomen with a small tube.
+What traditional medicine offered to me was a hormonal pill and a procedure called abdominal paracentesis, which is a painful draining of an abdomen with a small tube.
 I had three of these done within three months from each other and the fluid kept coming back, all 1.3 gallons of it!
 It was not the way I wanted to live.
-I knew the answer lied in immune therapies which would help my body to fight cancer.
+I knew the answer lied in immune therapies that would help my body to fight cancer.

 Fighting to take your life back

-I found a clinic in Arizona which offered non-traditional, means not FDA approved, low-dosage targeted chemo treatment.
+I found a clinic in Arizona that offered non-traditional, means not FDA approved, low-dosage targeted chemo treatment.
 It was combined with a high dosage of immune-boosting substances.
 Despite the low dosage, I was not tolerating chemo well.
 After 7 weeks of treatment, I felt that my body was destroyed, but the bleeding stopped.
-In my eyes, I was halfway through to achieve my goal.
+In my eyes, I was halfway through achieving my goal.